antoine-5/Farmbot-python/README.md

 - The reauirements for python 3.7 should be respected the Ubuntu one is not necessary.
 - The command that should be written in the terminal at the later stages of using this repository shouold be:
 "rflow fpn run train" and not "rflow run fpn train".

+### The Dataset ###

+The Dataset used is through a link shown in the plant segmentation github repository  mentioned above: https://github.com/otaviog/plant-segmentation